 On all treks, one will be accompanied by a guide, a cook, porters and luggage animals.
 Trekkers need rarely to carry more than a day pack.
 Every precaution is taken to ensure the safety and comfort of the trekkers.

-& experience a hidden culture that was almost lost to the world…
+Come with Nepal International Tours & Treks and experience a hidden culture that was almost lost to the world…